yuanDataScience/GEO_sra_tool_docker/README.md

 In addition, the instruction.ipynb jupyter notebook contains all the aws cli and docker command to build and push the docker to AWS ECR and run the docker image in AWS ECS

+Please note that there may be many fastq.gz files to download, and the docker will also download SRA_Accessions.tab in the docker container instance, which is >5 G. Therefore, please make sure the cluster/EC2 instances running the docker has enough space.